 What will you learn?

-Having attended the course, delegates are expected to: have a basic understanding of human factors and how it relates to individual performance, wellbeing and teamwork; have a good understanding of the non-technical skills that affect performance and take away a range of tools and techniques to support self-improvement; have an improved confidence to put their learning into practice.
+Having attended the course, delegates are expected to: have a basic understanding of human factors and how it impacts performance, teamwork, safety, and wellbeing; have a good understanding of the non-technical skills that affect performance; take away a range of tools and techniques to support self-improvement; understand how systems thinking and safety II can improve healthcare; and have an improved confidence to put their learning into practice.

 Each course is a full day, with lunch and breaks.
 Due to Covid-19, these are currently run virtually, with a view of returning to the classroom in the future.
 Post course notes are distributed after the course.
-On completion of the pledge activity, you will be provided with your own personalised lanyard.
+On completion of the pledge activity, delegates will be provided with their own personalised lanyard.
+On completion of the post-course feedback delegates will be given their certificate of attendance.

 In 2013, the Royal Surrey NHS Foundation Trust in Guildford developed a Human Factors and Team Resource Management programme to improve team performance, staff wellbeing, and patient safety.
 In 2015, we developed and implemented the first UK Emergency Theatre Prompt Cards to improve team performance during theatre emergencies.
 In October 2016 we then launched our training programme.
 We have since provided tailored training to other departments including Maternity, the Emergency Department, Oncology, and to teams involved in specific Serious Incidents and Never Events.